elprans/bigdata/README.rst

 from a very fast and modern database like Postgresql.

-The purpose of this script is to see if in fact an asyncio situation is vastly faster than a thread-based approach, and by how much - and then to deeply understand why that is.
+The purpose of this script is to see if in fact an asyncio situation is faster than a thread-based approach, and if so, by how much.
 Two approaches to a data ingestion problem are presented, using basically the identical SQL strategy.
-The synchronous approach foregoes optimizations not available to the async approach such as executemany().
+The synchronous approach by default foregoes optimizations not available to the async approach such as ``executemany()``.
 We want to see if the identical database operations run faster with async scheduling vs. threaded scheduling, and specifically with asyncio's methodology of ``@asyncio.coroutine``, which relies heavily upon the relatively expensive techniques of